-Development of the 2013 IRWM Plan involved a significant public input/stakeholder process (see Chapter 6, Governance and Stakeholder Involvement) that endeavored to secure participation from as many stakeholders as possible in the IRWM process.
-The RWMG and consultants coordinated with the following regional groups in organizing the stakeholder input process as well as organizing, preparing, and reviewing the IRWM Plan:
+Development of the IRWM Plans involves a significant public input process (see Chapter 6, Governance and Stakeholder Involvement) that endeavored to secure participation from as many stakeholders as possible in the IRWM process.
+In past planning efforts, the RWMG and consultants coordinated with the following regional groups in organizing the stakeholder input process as well as organizing, preparing, and reviewing the IRWM Plan:

-Regional Advisory Committee.
-Policylevel input to the IRWM Plan was provided by a Regional Advisory Committee (RAC) that included subject matter experts representing environmental groups, academic entities, local business, agricultural groups, water suppliers, wastewater agencies, water quality interests, and regulatory agencies.
-The includes representatives of both public agencies and non-government organizations that serve DACs.
-The served as the primary organization that provided direction to the RWMG for plan preparation.
+• Regional Advisory Committee.
+Policylevel input to the IRWM Plans was provided by the Regional Advisory Committee (RAC), which included subject matter experts representing environmental groups, academic entities, local business, agricultural groups, water suppliers, wastewater agencies, water quality interests, and regulatory agencies.
+The RAC includes representatives of both public agencies, non-profit organizations, DAC representatives and tribes.
+The RAC served as the primary organization that provided input to the RWMG for plan preparation.

-San Diego Regional Advisory Committee, 2011 Photo Credit: Crystal Mohr, RMC Water and Environment
+San Diego Regional Advisory Committee during a 2019 IRWM Plan Update Workshop, 2018 Photo Credit: Jen Sajor, Woodard & Curran

-Workgroups.
-Technical input was provided by various workgroups that participated in 2013 IRWM Plan topics and/or planning studies.
-The workgroups were comprised of representatives from the RAC and other stakeholders and interested parties.
+• Workgroups.
+Technical input was provided by various workgroups that participated in planning studies.
+The workgroups comprised representatives from the RAC and other stakeholders and interested parties.

 Additional technical and stakeholder input was achieved through an outreach effort to planning groups, environmental organizations, watershed groups, municipalities, water and wastewater agencies, transportation agencies, flood control agencies, regulatory agencies, business groups, community groups including DACs, environmental justice organizations, local Tribal Nations, and general members of the public.
-This outreach effort included workshops and workgroups conducted throughout 2012 and 2013 to discuss Region-specific issues, priorities, and needs.
-Stakeholder involvement was encouraged through the 2012 IRWM Summit, RAC meetings and public workshops, and public review of draft materials (see Chapter 6, Governance and Stakeholder Involvement for a detailed description of the IRWM Plan outreach effort).
+The outreach effort included workshops and workgroups conducted throughout both Plan updates to discuss Region-specific issues, priorities, and needs (see Chapter 6, Governance and Stakeholder Involvement for a detailed description of the IRWM Plan outreach effort).